Limine-Bootloader/limine-protocol/PROTOCOL.md

 * `exec_usec` - time of executable handoff in microseconds relative to an arbitrary point in the past.

+> [!NOTE]
-Note: Data provided by this feature is purely informational.
-The ACPI Firmware Performance Data Table may have more correct data and should be preferred if it exists.
-Bootloaders may implement this feature using the FPDT.
+> Data provided by this feature is purely informational.
+The ACPI Firmware Performance Data
+> Table may have more correct data and should be preferred if it exists.
+Bootloaders may implement
+> this feature using the FPDT.

+> [!NOTE]
-Note: The bootloader may assume `reset_usec` is zero if it cannot or does not know the time of system reset, due to implementation or platform restrictions. `reset_usec` will usually be 0 or a value near zero, but may be any value relative to any point in the past.
+> The bootloader may assume `reset_usec` is zero if it cannot or does not know the time of
+> system reset, due to implementation or platform restrictions. `reset_usec` will usually be 0 or a
+> value near zero, but may be any value relative to any point in the past.